open-sdr/openwifi/README.md

 **Quick start:** (Example instructions are verified on Ubuntu 16/18)

-* Download pre-built [openwifi Linux img file](https://users.ugent.be/~xjiao/openwifi-1.0.0-ghent.zip) (It might not have the latest bug-fixes/features.
+* Download pre-built [openwifi Linux .img.xz file](https://users.ugent.be/~xjiao/) (It might not have the latest bug-fixes/features.
 Check related sections on how to udpate files in img if needed).
 Burn the img file to a 16G SD card:
 ```
 sudo dd bs=4M if=openwifi-1.0.0-ghent.img of=/dev/mmcblk0
 (mmcblk0 is the dev name of sdcard in Linux.
 Make sure you use the correct one in your situation!)